mehiskork/gym-app-mvp/docs/architecture.md

 - **`apps/mobile`** — Expo + React Native app written in TypeScript
 - **`apps/backend`** — Spring Boot 4.0.5 service backed by PostgreSQL and Flyway

+User-facing product terminology is **Plan -> Session -> Exercises**.
+Legacy/internal names such as `program_day`, `DayDetail`, and `dayId` still exist in code and schema and should be called out as internal when docs reference them.

 At runtime, the system looks like this: